alan-turing-institute/data-safe-haven/new_dsg_environment/azure-vms/README-parallel-deploy-using-azure-vms.md

   - Start Powershell with `pwsh`
   - Within Powershell run `Install-Module -Name Az -AllowClobber`
   - Answer `A` to the prompt about an untrusted repository
+  - Exit powershell with the `exit` command

 ## Use a deployment VM to deploy to the Safe Haven
 The VM(s) you want to use may be stopped to save money, so you may need to start the VM(s) you want to use from the Azure Portal
 - Install [mosh](https://mosh.org/) locally for more stable SSH (e.g. via `brew install mosh` on OSX)
 - Connect to the VM using `mosh atiadmin@sh-deployment-0X.westeurope.cloudapp.azure.com` (replacing `0X` with the zero padded number of the deployment VM you want to use and using the password from the `deployment-vm-admin-password` secret in `dsg-management-test` KeyVault in the `RG_DSG_SECRETS` resource group of the `Safe Haven Management Testing` subscription)
-- Navigate to the folder in the safe haven repo with the deployment scripts using `cd data-safe-haven/new_dsg_environment/azure-vms/`
 - Checkout the master branch using `git checkout master`
 - Ensure you have the latest changes locally using `git pull`
 - Ensure you are authenticated in the Azure CLI using `az login`
+- Navigate to the folder in the safe haven repo with the deployment scripts using `cd data-safe-haven/new_dsg_environment/dsg_deploy_scripts/07_deploy_compute_vms`
+- Open a Powershell terminal with `pwsh`
+- Ensure you are authenticated within the Powershell `Az` module by running `Connect-AzAccount` within Powershell
-- Deploy a new VM into a DSG environment using the `deploy_compute_vm_to_turing_dsg.sh` script
+- Deploy a new VM into a DSG environment using the `Create_Compute_VM.ps1` script, entering the DSG ID, VM size (optional) and last octet of the desired IP address (next unused once between 160 and 199)